Tune Stories!

 I’ve always been extremely satisfied with how that first recording came out - a perfect representation of the idea of the tune in my head.
 Lone Pine came back on my radar mostly because Joy loved the tune and wanted to hear it more.

 Let’s talk about the tempo.
-This TFTT album version verrrrrry gradualllly speeds up.
+This Tunes for Time TRavel album version verrrrrry gradualllly speeds up.
 Until it slows down, slightly less gradually.
-My favorite Frank Zappa album is Hot Rats, where the song, “Willie the Pimp,” (which features a truly epic violin solo from Jerry Goodman,) speeds up imperceptibly.
+My favorite Frank Zappa album is Hot Rats, where the song, “Willie the Pimp,” (which features a truly epic violin solo from Jerry Goodman,) speeds up imperceptibly over 9 minutes.
 The tempo fluctuation only becomes obvious with the first riff comes back at the end with a much higher and different energy.

 The wild guitar sounds towards the end are Bethany Waickman’s guitar overdubs, massaged by post production engineer, James Tuttle, who pulled off a magic trick.
 I believe this sound came from a wild reverb plugin with some modulation.
 It’s a similar sound to what you have heard applied to mandolin harmonics on Liminal Gnome in the Melting Snow towards the end, and the soaring violin “synth” on Krampuscarol (track 8).